 Azure Backups are encrypted while in transit or at rest.

 It’s a cost-effective solution metered by usage which transform your capital expenditure into a controlled and defined monthly operating expenditure.
+You can save more on Azure by getting on a Strategy call with our experts.

 There are three kind of Azure SQL Database, all are automatically backed up for minimum 7 days.